mahmoud-x923/Robot-intefrace-with-chat-bot/README.md

-# Task 3 Robot With Chat Bot
+# Robot Control Interface With Chat Bot

 ## Contents
 *  *dataBase.sql*: contain the database with two tables for arm and base.